prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev15.md

 ###### 26
 <span class=verse-body>26</span>‘Any bed she lies on all the days of her discharge will be to her like the bed of her menstruation, any furniture she sits on will be unclean like the impurity of her menstruation,
 ###### 27
-<span class=verse-body>27</span>‘and anyone who touches them will be unclean, and he must wash his clothes, bathe in water, and be unclean until evening.
+<span class=verse-body>27</span>‘and anyone who touches them will be unclean, and he must wash his clothes, bathe in water, and be unclean until evening.’
-<div class=paragraph-break></div>

-‘## Purity Regulations for Female Bodily Discharges
+## Purity Regulations for Female Bodily Discharges
 ###### 28
 <span class=verse-body>28</span>“‘If she becomes clean from her discharge, then she is to count off for herself seven days, and afterward she will be clean.
 ###### 29
 <span class=verse-body>29</span>‘Then on the eighth day she must take for herself two turtledoves or two young pigeons and she must bring them to the priest at the entrance of the Meeting Tent,
 ###### 30
 <span class=verse-body>30</span>‘and the priest is to make one a sin offering and the other a burnt offering.
-So the priest is to make atonement for her before the Lᴏʀᴅ from her discharge of impurity.
+So the priest is to make atonement for her before the Lᴏʀᴅ from her discharge of impurity.’
-<div class=paragraph-break></div>

-‘## Summary of Purification Regulations for Bodily Discharges
+## Summary of Purification Regulations for Bodily Discharges
-<div class=paragraph-break></div>

 ###### 31
 <span class=verse-first>31</span>“‘Thus you are to set the Israelites apart from their impurity so that they do not die in their impurity by defiling my tabernacle which is in their midst.
 ###### 32